ayumi-cloud/sc-developer-module/docs/api/developer_character.md

-isEvilPath | boolean | Check if contains evil path. isSerialized | boolean | Check value to find if it was serialized. isString | boolean | Check for a valid string. makesPhpTagsSafe | string | Make php tags safe. pregQuote | string | Wrapper for `preg_quote` supporting strings and array of strings. randomString | string | Random string for PHP7 or greater.
+isEvilPath | boolean | Check if contains evil path. isSerialized | boolean | Check value to find if it was serialized. isString | boolean | Check for a valid string. lowercase | string | Converts a string to lowercase. makesPhpTagsSafe | string | Make php tags safe. pregQuote | string | Wrapper for `preg_quote` supporting strings and array of strings. randomString | string | Random string for PHP7 or greater.